Single-conflict colouring: Definitions

 \section{Definitions}

-In this section, we give some more definitions, one of conflict choosability, one of adaptable choosability, and one of separation choosability.
+In this section, we give some more definitions, one of single-conflict chromatic number, one of adaptable choosability, and one of separation choosability.
 We also show how these three parameters are related, and give a few comments related to planar graphs.

-First we give an alternative definition of conflict choosability, which may be insightful.
+First we give an alternative definition of single-conflict chromatic number, which may be insightful.
 Let $G=(V,E)$ be a multigraph.
-Given a local $k$-partition $\{L_v\}$ of $G$, we say $G$ is {\em conflict $\{L_v\}$-orientable} if there is some orientation of all edges of $G$ such that for every vertex $v\in V$, the set of local colours of $v$ associated to the (oriented) edges leaving $v$ does not contain all of $[k]$.
-Then the conflict choosability $\ch_{\con}(G)$ of $G$ is the least $k$ such that $G$ is conflict $\{L_v\}$-orientable for any local $k$-partition $\{L_v\}_{v\in V}$.
+Given a local $k$-partition $\{\kappa_v\}$ of $G$, we say $G$ is {\em conflict $\{\kappa_v\}$-orientable} if there is some orientation of all edges of $G$ such that for every vertex $v\in V$, the set of local colours of $v$ associated to the (oriented) edges leaving $v$ does not contain all of $[k]$.
+Then the single-conflict chromatic number $\chicon(G)$ of $G$ is the least $k$ such that $G$ is conflict $\{\kappa_v\}$-orientable for any local $k$-partition $\{\kappa_v\}_{v\in V}$.

-\begin{proof}[Proof of equivalence] Let $G= (V,E)$ and fix a local $k$-partition $\{L_v\}$ of $G$.
-It suffices to show that $G$ is conflict $\{L_v\}$-orientable if and only if it is conflict $\{L_v\}$-colourable.
-If it has a conflict $\{L_v\}$-orientation, then for every $v\in V$ choose a colour from $[k]$ that is absent from the local colours of $v$ associated to the edges leaving $v$ to produce a conflict $\{L_v\}$-colouring.
-If it has a conflict $\{L_v\}$-colouring $c$, then orient towards $v$ all incident edges $e$ such that $L_v(e)=c(v)$ to produce a conflict $\{L_v\}$-orientation. \end{proof}
+\begin{proof}[Proof of equivalence] Let $G= (V,E)$ and fix a local $k$-partition $\{\kappa_v\}$ of $G$.
+It suffices to show that $G$ is conflict $\{\kappa_v\}$-orientable if and only if it is conflict $\{\kappa_v\}$-colourable.
+If it has a conflict $\{\kappa_v\}$-orientation, then for every $v\in V$ choose a colour from $[k]$ that is absent from the local colours of $v$ associated to the edges leaving $v$ to produce a conflict $\{\kappa_v\}$-colouring.
+If it has a conflict $\{\kappa_v\}$-colouring $c$, then orient towards $v$ all incident edges $e$ such that $\kappa_v(e)=c(v)$ to produce a conflict $\{\kappa_v\}$-orientation. \end{proof}

 From this equivalence, the following proposition becomes plain.